FE8Dev/FE8RProject/FE8_arsenals.md

 It has a skill that increases Hit and Avoid when initiating combat and beginning from the second version it gives extra attacks.

+On its fourth version, it gains a skill that makes the following:
+When unit's HP is below 50% Max HP, all attacks become Brave, and reduce the stats of all enemies within 3 spaces by 10%.

 ### Access

 Mermaid